 If you don’t have a few dozen keyboardists in your life, the only thing you can do is to input the notes of the song into a MIDI file and watch the madness on a piano roll.
-This practice gives rise to the genre’s alternative name, Black MIDI, called as such because if you were to notate the songs on paper, there’d be so many notes, the sheet would look nearly all black.
+This practice gives rise to the genre’s name, Black MIDI, called such because if you were to notate the songs on paper, there’d be so many notes, the sheet would look nearly all black.

 An example of the absurdity is a tune called "Bad Apple," which claims to possess 8.49 million notes.
 It's an outrageous sum made even sillier when you realize the track is a mere four and a half minutes long.
 It's so ridiculous, in fact, it's said a MIDI file can't handle all the action and responds by freezing at around the three-minute mark.
 This makes the song pointless – just like the genre itself.

 You can see several times where the streamer's computer starts glitching trying to keep up with the absurdity of this song.
 At least it's musical though.
 Most of these impossible songs exist to create drawings in the MIDI file instead of trying to sound like a reasonable performance

 That's it.
 Those are the six genres that need to go the way of the dodo, pronto.
 There are more, of course, but let's not get ahead of ourselves and draw too much attention.
 If that backfired I'd never forgive myself.